bbc/flashheart/README.md

 * `url` - The URL to be requested
 * `opts` - _optional_ - A set of options.
 All of the [request options](https://github.com/request/request#requestoptions-callback) are supported
-* `callback` - A function that is called with an error object and the response body as a JavaScript object
+* `callback` - A function that is called with an error object and the response body as an object

 ### `client.put`